tos-kamiya/seqpat/README.md

 - **Pattern Matching**: Match sequences of strings using customizable patterns.
 - **Sequence Handling**: Process and parse structured text data efficiently.
-- **Flexible Parsing**: Handle continuation lines, key-value pairs, and more.
 - **Customizable Replacements**: Use pattern-based substitutions to transform the input as needed.

 ## Installation